Dickson votes, alleges hijacking of voting materials - Vanguard News

 “There whole intention is to subvert the will of the people and jeopardise the efforts of well-meaning Bayelsa people to develop the state,’’ he said.

-He, however, commended the people of Toru-Orua for their turn-our during the election, saying, “ your passion for positive change is commendable’’
+He, however, commended the people of Toru-Orua for their turnout during the election, saying “your passion for positive change is commendable.’’

-But some community people who spoke to News Agency of Nigeria (NAN expressed satisfaction at the level of calm and order in the conduct of the poll.

-They said that the presence of security personnel in the community had reduced the tension among the voting public.

 “We have not witnessed any breach of law and order in the community since the process began, our people have conducted themselves orderly.

-“As you can see, voting is also ongoing, and the process is orderly, we pray it continues this way till the end,’’ he said.
+“As you can see, voting is also ongoing, and the process is orderly, we pray it continues this way till the end,’’ the governor added.
+(NAN)

-ALSO READ: #Bayelsa Election Update: Governor Dickson, wife, arrives at polling unit

-Mr Amaye Soldier, a teacher, also told NAN that he was satisfied with the conduct of the polling officials in the unit.